ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

       ns1.foo.test.
 86400   IN A       192.0.2.1
       ns2.foo.test.
 86400   IN AAAA    2001:db8::2:2

+Andrews, et al.          Expires 27 October 2022                [Page 3]

+Internet-Draft DNS Glue Requirements in Referral Responses    April 2022

    A referral response from "test" for "foo.test" with glue for in- domain name servers looks like this:

-Andrews, et al.          Expires 24 October 2022                [Page 3]

-Internet-Draft DNS Glue Requirements in Referral Responses    April 2022

       ;; QUESTION SECTION:
       ;www.foo.test.
 IN      A